Is Nature’s Recipe a good dog food?

-The seventh ingredient is brewers yeast.
-Brewers yeast can be a controversial item.
+The eighth ingredient is brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.